7H4/WhiskySix-FB-BF/README.md

 Edit pass.txt target name or birth-date or other.
 This is better work to get target password.

-You can send approximate password to my mail <whitehacker933@gmail.com> .

 Thank You!
 For using my tool.
 Good luck.